americast/DRL_HVAC/README.md

 Go to the `DRL/custom_gym` directory and issue `$ pip3 install -e .`

-## Run the code
+## Running the code

-Adjust the port no at which the RL models run in the file `port_init`.
+Adjust the port no at which the RL models run in the file `DRL/port_init`.
 Seven RL models run in parallel at ports provided at the file, as well as the next six ports.
-Go to the `DRL` directory and issue `$ python3 driver.py` The code will run for 500 episodes, and keep plotting the reward at `DRL/updates_<zone>.png`.
+Go to the `DRL` directory and issue `$ python3 driver.py` The code will run for 500 episodes, and keep plotting the reward as `DRL/figs/updates_<zone>.png` at every step.

-## Explanations of the files
+## Description of the files
 `DRL/driver.py`: Calls the seven RL models one by one in parallel, generates weather data for each step and triggers the matlab code to start.
 `DRL/caller.py`: The matlab code sends the state data to this file, which in turn sends them to the RL models which wait for the data over TCP sockets.
 `DRL/main.py`: Calls all the other modules and runs them by and by.